Freight Shipping from Austin to Tacoma

 How much does it cost to ship freight from Austin to Tacoma?

-Full truckload (FTL) rates from Austin, TX to Tacoma, WA currently range from $4,921-$6,066 for a standard dry van load over the 2,289-mile route.
+Full truckload (FTL) rates from Austin, TX to Tacoma, WA currently range $4,921-$6,066 (roughly $2.15-$2.67 per mile over 2,289 miles).
 LTL shipments typically cost $1,459-$2,346 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Austin to Tacoma?